Rittenhouse lawyers ask judge to declare mistrial over video

 “Sometimes there is one piece of evidence that is absolutely critical. ...
 To me, if they want to watch it 100 times, that’s them,” Schroeder said.

-But defense attorneys said they would object to the jury viewing video taken by a drone that prosecutors said showed Rittenhouse pointing his gun at protesters before the shootings.
-The image prompted heated dispute earlier in the trial over technical questions about whether enlarging images notably changes them.
+But defense attorneys said they would object to the jury viewing the video taken by a drone that prosecutors played.
+The image prompted heated dispute earlier in the trial over technical questions about whether enlarging images

+Chirafisi said they didn't get the same quality of video until after the evidentiary portion of the case was closed.
+He said if we need a “level, fair playing field, we have to ask for it.
+And I’m asking for it.”
+He said the request would be made “without prejudice,” meaning prosecutors could try Rittenhouse again if the judge were to grant the request.

+Prosecutors countered that the jury saw the highest quality version of the video during the trial and it was played without objection.

+Schroeder said he had his “qualms” about admitting the video during the trial, but because it was shown in court “we might as well follow through with it and if they’ve got everything correct and reliable, then they won’t have a problem.
+If it isn’t, it’s going to be ugly.”

-Earlier Wednesday, Schroeder took exception to news stories about his decisions to not allow the men Rittenhouse shot to be called victims and to allow Rittenhouse to play a minor role in determining which jurors were alternates, and the fact that he had not yet ruled on a defense motion for a mistrial.
+Earlier in the day, the judge said he would “think long and hard” about allowing televised trials in the future, taking exception to news stories about his decisions to not allow the men Rittenhouse shot to be called victims and to allow Rittenhouse to play a minor role in determining which jurors were alternates, and the fact that he had not yet ruled on a defense motion for a mistrial.

 Schroeder said he hasn't read the motion because he just received it on Tuesday.